sukyoung/safe/README.md

 ### Introduction

-SAFE is a scalable and pluggable analysis frameowkr for JavaScript web applications developed by the Programming Language Research Group at KAIST:
+SAFE is a scalable and pluggable analysis framework for JavaScript web applications developed by the Programming Language Research Group at KAIST:

     http://plrg.kaist.ac.kr